MavenOfCode/CacheCLI/README.md

 - More developer stories details coming soon from Scott

 ## Instructions to build the CLI
-1. Download both [this](https://github.com/FavoredFortune/CacheCLI) repo into the same `go/src` directory within your home user directory
+1. Download [this](https://github.com/FavoredFortune/CacheCLI) repo into the same `go/src` directory within your home user directory

-2. In your terminal, go the the `go/src` directory where the project repo now lives
+2. In your terminal, go to the `go/src` directory where the project repo now lives
 3. Type `go build -o bin/kvc` into the command line of the terminal.
 This generates the binary executable that will allow you to use the command line interface (CLI)